 4.1.6 Can I make a filing after I have completed the online registration form on SEDI but before my registration has been validated?
+[Revised August 19, 2005]

-Yes, you can make what is called a conditional filing for your insider profile or your insider report, or both.
-However, conditional filings are not considered valid filings until your registration is validated.
-Conditional filings are not publicly available.
-Once the registration process is complete, any conditional filings will be made publicly accessible.
+No, you can not file your insider profile or your insider report until your registration is validated.
+Once the registration process is complete, you will be able to make filings that will be made publicly accessible.